British National Party: Nick Griffin's leadership (1999–2014)

 For the 2005 general election, the BNP expanded its number of candidates to 119 and targeted specific regions.
 Its average vote in the areas it contested rose to 4.3%.
 It gained significantly more support in three seats, achieving 10% in Burnley, 13% in Dewsbury, and 17% in Barking.
 In the 2006 local elections the party gained 220,000 votes, with 33 additional councillors, having averaged a vote share of 18% in the areas it contested.
 In Barking and Dagenham, it saw 12 of its 13 candidates elected to the council.
 At the 2008 London Assembly election, the BNP gained 130,000 votes, reaching the 5% mark and thus gaining an Assembly seat.
 At the 2009 European Parliament election, the party gained almost 1 million votes, with two of its candidates, Nick Griffin and Andrew Brons, being elected as Members of the European Parliament for North West England and Yorkshire and the Humber respectively.
 That election also saw extreme-right parties winning seats for various other EU member-states.
 This victory marked a major watershed for the party.
 Amid significant public controversy, Griffin was invited to appear on the BBC show Question Time in October 2009, the first time that the BNP had been invited to share a national television platform with mainstream panellists.
 Griffin's performance was however widely regarded as poor.

-Despite its success, there was dissent in the party.
+Despite the party's success, there was dissent.
 In 2007 a group of senior members known as the "December rebels" challenged Griffin, calling for internal party democracy and financial transparency, but were expelled.
-In 2008, a group of BNP activists in Bradford split to form the Democratic Nationalists.
-In November 2008, the BNP membership list was posted to WikiLeaks, after appearing briefly on a weblog.
+In 2008 a group of BNP activists in Bradford split to form the Democratic Nationalists.
+In November 2008 the BNP membership list was posted to WikiLeaks, after appearing briefly on a weblog.
 A year later, in October 2009, another list of BNP members was leaked.